One shortcut.

 Every surface.

 Postclyp reads the DOM, strips the noise, and keeps the full content.
-Works on 12 platforms today — and any website via the ⌘S shortcut.
+Inline button on 7 supported platforms; the ⌘S shortcut and right-click menu cover any other page.

-One click saves threads, videos, and articles from 12 platforms.
-AI sorts them into living clusters you can search, summarise, and act on.
+One click saves threads, videos, and articles from 7 supported platforms — and a shortcut or right-click saves anything else.
+AI sorts it all into living clusters you can search, summarise, and act on.

 Three quiet steps.
 No folders, no tags to maintain, no review sessions.
 The product does the archivist's job while you keep reading.